-A common system of filters is available for use with the CCD cameras at Moore and Mt.
-Kent Observatory.
+A common system of filters is available for use with the CCD cameras at Moore, Mt.
+Kent and Mt.
+Lemmon observatories.
 With some exceptions, noted below, all filters are mounted in wheels that may be changed on request.

-There is a set of Sloan filters for each of the RC24, CDK20N, CDK20S, and CDK700 telescopes.
-Each set is in a wheel with 6 openings assigned serially.
+There is a set of Sloan filters for each of the ULMT, MORC24, CDK20N, CDK20S, and CDK700 telescopes.
+Each set excepton ULMT is in a wheel with 6 openings assigned serially.

 Transformation coefficients are discussed on the Sloan Digital Sky Survey Sloan Digital Sky Survey website

 There is one UBVRI filter wheel at each observatory to be used as needed an any telescope with an IFW3 filter wheel.

 There is one color imaging wheel at each site.

 There are three narrowband filter sets available.
 The wheels at Mt.
 Kent for CDK20S and CDK700 use Astrodon filters: